IBM/ibm-licensing-operator/README.md

 EOF
 ```

-**Configuring ingress**
+<b>Configuring ingress</b>

 You might want to configure ingress.
 Here is an example of how you can do it:

-1. Get the nginx ingress controller You might get it, for example, from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)
+1\.
+Get the nginx ingress controller You might get it, for example, from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)

-2. Apply this IBMLicensing instance to your cluster:
+2\.
+Apply this IBMLicensing instance to your cluster:

 ```yaml
 cat <<EOF | kubectl apply -f -